Amir Mirza Hekmati: Release

-On January 16, 2016, Hekmati was released from Iran along with three other U.S. nationals held prisoner in Iran—Jason Rezaian, Saeed Abedini, and Nosratollah Khosravi-Roodsari—as part of an agreement between the U.S. and Iran.
-A fifth man, a recently detained student named Matthew Trevithick, was separately released.
+On January 16, 2016, Hekmati was released from Iran along with Rezaian, Abedini, and Nosratollah Khosravi-Roodsari, in exchange for the release of seven Iranian prisoners and the dropping of charges against fourteen other Iranians by the U.S. government.
 After being freed, Hekmati departed Iran and traveled to Landstuhl Regional Medical Center, a U.S. military hospital in Germany, where he underwent a medical evaluation.
-Hekmati returned to his family in Flint on January 21, 2016.
+He returned to his family in Flint on January 21, 2016.
+In 2017, Hekmati completed his bachelor's degree in economics at the University of Michigan–Flint.